Flux balance analysis: Simulations

-FBA is not computationally intensive, taking on the order of seconds to calculate optimal fluxes for biomass production for a typical network (around 2000 reactions).
+In comparison to traditional methods of modeling, FBA is less intensive in terms of the input data required for constructing the model.
+Simulations performed using FBA are computationally inexpensive and can calculate steady-state metabolic fluxes for large models (over 10,000 reactions) in a few seconds on modern personal computers.
 This means that the effect of deleting reactions from the network and/or changing flux constraints can be sensibly modelled on a single computer.

 Gene/reaction deletion and perturbation studies

 Single reaction deletion

 A frequently used technique to search a metabolic network for reactions that are particularly critical to the production of biomass.
-By removing each reaction in a network in turn and measuring the predicted flux through the biomass function, each reaction can be classified as either essential (if the flux through the biomass function is substantially reduced) or non-essential (if the flux through the biomass function is unchanged or only slightly reduced).
+By removing each reaction in a network in turn and measuring the predicted flux through the biomass function or any other objective such as ATP production, each reaction can be classified as either essential (if the flux through the biomass function is substantially reduced) or non-essential (if the flux through the biomass function is unchanged or only slightly reduced).

 Pairwise reaction deletion

 Pairwise reaction deletion of all possible pairs of reactions is useful when looking for drug targets, as it allows the simulation of multi-target treatments, either by a single drug with multiple targets or by drug combinations.
 Double deletion studies can also quantify the synthetic lethal interactions between different pathways providing a measure of the contribution of the pathway to overall network robustness.